HT0710/How-to-install-CUDA-CuDNN-TensorFlow-Pytorch/README.md

 The installation bellow is **cuDNN v8.6.0**

 1. Go to this site: https://developer.nvidia.com/rdp/cudnn-archive
-2. You'll have to log in, answer a few questions then you will be redirected to download.
-(You need to have a developer account to get CuDNN there are no direct links to download files.
-Why?
-Ask Nvidia)
+2. You'll have to log in, answer a few questions then you will be redirected to download
 3. Select **Download cuDNN v8.6.0 (October 3rd, 2022), for CUDA 11.x**
 4. Select **Local Installer for Linux x86_64 (Tar)**
     ![cudnn1](https://user-images.githubusercontent.com/95120444/228067998-c7738898-aad4-43a6-8fb4-e9830a022b84.png)